alexander-pick/MKMTool/README.md

 **Version 0.7.0.5, 12.12.2019**
 + Fix Download buys outputting all the orders N times, where N was number of orders
++ Card and expansion name for singles in Download buys is now exported in English

 **Version 0.7.0.4, 19.10.2019**
 + Using the myStock.csv when pricing external list is now possible (there is a checkbox, default off).
 Also, if list contains the Min Price column, that price will also be used as minimal price (same rules apply as when using myStock.csv).